 This has been backed by several users as part of their reviews on Amazon.
-In fact, this smart door lock has seen more than four thousand reviews and has an average rating of 4.5-stars out of 5 on Amazon.
+In fact, this smart door lock has seen more than four thousand reviews on Amazon.

 Thankfully, when it comes to performance, the August Smart Lock Pro delivers an incredible performance.
 Be it the swift unlocking or the mechanical twist of the knob.
 It does things with ease.
 Quite naturally, there are no additives like keypads or fingerprint reading.
 And that's when the app comes into the picture.